The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Hardness result for

-Now consider any test $\psi\in\Psi'$ with $\nzassign(\psi)=\{r_1,r_2,\ldots r_{g'}\}$ as the set of non-zero weighted assignments, where $g'\leq g_1$.
-Let $P_0(\psi)$ is the probability that for each $r\in\nzassign(\psi)$, not a single value appears in the list of its corresponding variable.
-By Lemma \ref{lem:assign1}, we can say $P_0(\psi)=0$ by Step 1 of List-Construction.
+Now consider a test $\psi_1\in\Psi'$ with $\nzassign(\psi_1)=\{r_1,r_2,\ldots r_{g'}\}$ as the set of non-zero weighted assignments, where $g'\leq g_1$.
+Let $P_0(\psi_1)$ be the probability that for each $r\in\nzassign(\psi_1)$, not a single value appears in the list of its corresponding variable.
+By Lemma \ref{lem:assign1}, we can say $P_0(\psi_1)=0$ by Step 1 of List-Construction.
 (We can come to similar conclusion simply by noting the non-triviality condition, without using Lemma \ref{lem:assign1}.)
-Let $P_{\geq 2}(\psi)$ is the probability of the event that for any $r\in\nzassign(\psi)$ there exists at least two values that appear in the list of their variables.
-Now there can be two cases.
+Let $P_{\geq 2}(\psi_1)$ is the probability of the event that for any $r\in\nzassign(\psi_1)$ there exists at least two values that appear in the list of their variables.
+Here there can be two cases.

-In Case (i) there exists at least one $r\in\nzassign(\psi)$ such that it has at least two good co-ordinates.
-Then $P_{\geq 2}(\psi)=1$, by Step 1 of List-Construction.
+In Case (i) there exists at least one $r\in\nzassign(\psi_1)$ such that it has at least two good co-ordinates.
+Then $P_{\geq 2}(\psi_1)=1$, by Step 1 of List-Construction.

-In Case (ii) for each $r\in\nzassign(\psi)$ there is at most one good co-ordinate.
-Then by Step 2 of List-Construction we know there is an $r\in\nzassign(\psi)$ from which we took some non-assigned values.
-Probability that only one value is in the list of its corresponding variable is equal to the probability that no non-assigned value has been included and we only took the assigned value.
-This probability is given by where the product is over all the variables with non-assigned values in $r$.
-Thus $P_{\geq 2}(\psi)\geq 1-(1-\frac{g_1}{D_A})^{D_B} > \frac{g_1}{D_A}$.
+In Case (ii) for each $r\in\nzassign(\psi_1)$ there is at most one good co-ordinate.
+Then by Step 2 of List-Construction we know that there is an $r\in\nzassign(\psi_1)$ from which we took some non-assigned values.
+The probability that only one value is in the list of its corresponding variable is equal to the probability that none of the $D_B-1$ non-assigned values have been included and we only took the assigned value.
+This probability is given as follows.